Should We Train Scientific Generalists?: Training Scientific Generalists

 It would be incomplete and short-sighted to discuss novel educational initiatives without considering important contemporary developments in online education and open science.
 Furthermore, given that another major contemporary theme in graduate education is the over production of PhD's relative to the availability of faculty positions, it would be understandable if a lengthy and extremely demanding variant of the PhD program is difficult to mobilize.
 One possibility to balance these different factors would be to create an open system for crediting a student for having passed a qualifying examination.
 Just as universities (and private companies) now offer certificates for coursework completed in a non-degree granting context, an open certification for anyone who is able to pass a qualifying examination would be a valuable credential that an individual could earn to demonstrate competency at the beginning graduate level.
 For this certification to be available across all disciplines would be one step towards many different forms of educational innovation in the research world, including the training of scientific generalists. \\

 Before closing, let me re-examine the choice of the qualifying examination as the focal point for this particular proposal and consider alternatives.
 Although the qualifying examination is an important rite of passage in graduate education, many will correctly point out that it is hardly something that contributes to depth of research maturity.
 This is certainly a valid point, and in response, I would argue that the purpose of the program is not to train individuals who have achieved the maturity of the best specialists in multiple subjects, but rather individuals who can appreciate and communicate the knowledge of specialists, and who therefore would make strong collaborators, bridge builders, program managers, and journal editors etc. The purpose of organizing a program for training generalists around the qualifying examination is in a large part analogous to why we have such examinations in the first place- they do contribute to some amount of intellectual and technical maturity and are an important experience to have early in one's education.
-Furthermore, it is a simply stated idea that would require little institutional overhead, and would circumvent the inevitably controversial process of otherwise designing a curriculum.\footnote{It is worth mentioning that even within the same subject, there are many different types of qualifying examinations.
-In the context of this essay, perhaps Caltech's Computation and Neural Systems program (CNS) provides a possible template.
-The model they employ is to give students a list of 100 questions that they use as preparatory material in the year leading up to an oral qualifying examination with 5 faculty members \cite{caltech100}.
+Furthermore, it is a simply stated idea that would require little institutional overhead, and would circumvent the inevitably controversial process of otherwise designing a curriculum. \\

+Also, it is worth mentioning that even within the same subject, there are many different types of qualifying examinations.
+In the context of this article, Caltech's Computation and Neural Systems program (CNS) provides a possible template \citep{cns100}.
+The model they employ is to give students a list of 100 questions used as preparatory material in the year leading up to an oral qualifying examination with 5 faculty members.
 In a sense, the program is aimed at training ``generalists'' within the computational and neurobiological sciences.
 It seems natural to ask if this model could be extended to incorporate other subjects as well.
 That is, what if a list of 500 questions were to be assembled spanning multiple subjects and a set of oral qualifying examinations were conducted by faculty spanning a number of different departments?
-Or a few thousand questions from which a student selected some subset to prepare?} \\
+Or a few thousand questions from which a student selected some subset to prepare? \\